odea-project/qAlgorithms/report/discussion_tests.md

-Evaluation of different approaches for determining and visualising <!-- omit in toc -->
+Evaluation of different, process statistic based approaches for describing and visualising <!-- omit in toc -->
-process quality in LC-HRMS nontarget measurement series as part of the qAlgorithms project <!-- omit in toc -->
+measurement similarity in LC-HRMS nontarget measurement series as part of the qAlgorithms project <!-- omit in toc -->
 -----------------------------------------------------------------------------------------------
 Report concluding the research practical by Daniel Höhn, supervised by Felix Drees and Gerrit Renner <!-- omit in toc -->